 Gluten helps bring and keep the ingredients together, creating a sort of structural pole that starches adhere to, allowing leavening agents to do their job.
-The elasticity means that the mixture can be stretched but still hold together, as well as be molded into a shape (and stay that way), like when we make an elongated loaf of bread or a round pizza.
+The elasticity means that the mixture can be stretched but still hold together, as well as be molded into a shape (and stay that way), like when we make an elongated loaf of bread or a round pizza crust.
 Foods with gluten will actually last longer than those that are gluten-free because the gluten retains the moisture in the food, delaying it from going stale.

 Without gluten, baked goods are dry, dense, and heavy, and will crumble apart when out of the oven.
 That is why cooks and bakers have found that adding an ingredient to take its place is the best solution (vs. changing, increasing, or decreasing other ingredients in the recipe).
 These may include xanthan gum and guar gum, as well as gelatin and agar agar.
 Due to certain concerns over xanthan and guar gum safety and reports over causing digestive issues, many people have turned to natural gelatin and agar agar.

 Most of us know gelatin as a colored powder that turns into Jell-O. Gelatin itself is used as an additive to certain recipes.
-Gelatin is processed into a powder from animal bone, hooves, and connective tissue (which makes it unsuitable for vegan diets).
+Gelatin is processed into a powder from animal bone, hooves, and connective tissue (which makes it unsuitable for vegetarian and vegan diets).
 The powder has no flavor or color and dissolves in water.
 You should be able to find gelatin in virtually any market, usually as Knox brand gelatin.

 When combined with water, gelatin becomes a gel that actually traps the water resulting in a stretchier dough.
 Thus, it is used in gluten-free pizza crust recipes as it makes the dough more pliable and easier to shape without cracking.
 Gelatin is also used in gluten-free recipes to bind and thicken batters and dough.